 The level of activity in the Canadian oilfield service industry is influenced by seasonal weather patterns.
 Typically activity levels are reduced in the spring when wet weather and the spring thaw make the ground unstable.
 Consequently, municipalities and provincial transportation departments enforce road bans that restrict the movement of heavy equipment.
 Additionally, certain oil and gas producing areas are only accessible in the winter months because the ground surrounding the drilling sites in these areas consists of swampy terrain.

-Trend: In 2020 revenue was affected by COVID-19.
-Revenue, excluding the effect of acquisitions, was 27.3 percent of total annual revenue in the first quarter, 22.1 percent in the second quarter, 25.3 percent in the third quarter and 25.3 percent in the fourth quarter.
+Trend: In 2021 revenue was affected by COVID-19.
+Revenue, excluding the effect of acquisitions, was 24.3 percent of total annual revenue in the first quarter, 23.9 percent in the second quarter, 25.5 percent in the third quarter and 26.3 percent in the fourth quarter.

 An unexpected or harsh weather event could result in decreased revenue, as our ability to service our customer is impeded or we may incur increased costs to operate our business, which could have an adverse effect on our results of operations.
 Seasonal factors typically lead to declines in activity levels.
 In the Less-Than-Truckload and the Logistics & Warehousing segments, operating expenses tend to increase in the winter months due to decreased fuel efficiency and increased repairs and maintenance expense resulting from cold weather conditions at a time when demand is seasonally lower.

 In the Specialized & Industrial Services segment, a significant portion of our operations relates to the moving of heavy equipment, drilling rigs and drilling supplies in northern and western Canada.
 Activity levels, revenue and earnings are influenced by the seasonal activity pattern of western Canada's oil and gas exploration industry whereby activity peaks in the winter months and declines during the spring.
+We depend on suppliers for fuel, equipment, parts, and services that are critical to our operations.
+A disruption in the availability of or a significant increase in the cost to obtain these supplies could adversely impact our business and results of operations.